AjjMC/ajjgui/README.md

-# A GUI Framework for Minecraft Mapmaking Using In-Game Commands
+# A Data-Driven GUI Framework for Minecraft Mapmaking

 > **AVAILABLE ON 1.21**
 >
-> **Please report any bugs in the issues section.**
+> **Please report any bugs in the issue section.**

 <p align = "center">
   <img src="repo/gui.gif" width="350">